BAKMAH/Incognito/README.md

   - Disable the unload protection

  # Requirements
- Created and tested on Distro: Ubuntu 18.04.1 LTS Kernel: 4.15.0-39-generic Will not function on Kernel versions 2.x or 3.x.
+ Created and tested on Distro: Ubuntu 18.04.1 LTS Kernel: 4.15.0-39-generic.
+ *Will not function on Kernel versions 2.x or 3.x!*

  # Installation
  Check that you are running a compatible 4.x kernel.